 STAGES CYCLING LEADVILLE TRAIL 100 MTB CAMP

-Dramatically increase your chances of capturing that coveted LT100 MTB belt buckle by attending the 2019 Stages Cycling Leadville Trail 100 MTB Training Camp.
-Camp participants will ride, dine and socialize with a host of experienced buckle-sporting guides, including:
+Dramatically increase your chances of capturing that coveted LT100 MTB belt buckle by attending the 2020 Stages Cycling Leadville Trail 100 MTB Training Camp.
+Camp participants will ride, dine and socialize with a host of experienced buckle-sporting guides.

 Over the course of 3 days, you’ll ride every mile of the legendary course with special attention to the most grueling sections: Powerline, St. Kevins and the incredible Columbine climb.
 In the evening, join your camp guides for Q&A sessions on proper training, diet, bike setup and crewing logistics.